FrancescoPeracchia/UAV_External-Wrench-Estimation-in-Multi-rotor-UAVs/README.md

 - **Aerodynamics**: contains the wrench estimation algorithm and the contact detection procedure

-- **QuadrotorSim**: acts as an interface between Matlab logic and Coppelia simulation environment
+- **QuadrotorSim**: acts as an interface between Matlab logic and Coppelia simulation, managing the data communication between the two main modules and the project

 ## Experiments